DocFX/symfony-website-checklist/README.md

 5. If you didn't copy the files from the previous step, then do as follows:
     - Create a layout file inside each domain subdirectory, name it as follows: `[domain]_layout.html.twig`.
     - Add a base class block to your `<html>` tag in `base.html.twig` template and override it in each `[domain]_layout.html.twig` templates.
-    - Define your metadata in your `base.html.twig`, at least:
+    - Define your metadata in your `base.html.twig`, at least (including default strategy):
+        - `<html>` defaults: language and direction.
         - The viewport strategy for CSS processing.
+          If you don't know what to put, use defaults: `<meta name="viewport" content="width=device-width, initial-scale=1, viewport-fit=cover">`.
         - OpenGraph metadata.
-        - HTML metadata.
+        - HTML metadata, including a unique description under 150 characters.
         - Schema.org metadata.
         - Twitter / Facebook metadata.
         - Webpack Encore styles and scripts tags.
-        - Dynamic <title> markup.
+        - Dynamic <title> markup with a default suffix containing your website name (you can cut it off to ~50 characters).
         - UTF-8 charset.
         - A canonical markup for SEO (`<link rel="canonical" href="{{ url(app.request.attributes.get('_route'), app.request.attributes.get('_route_params')) }}">`).
+        - Alternate languages using `<link>` if applicable, including the default one.
+        - Platform-specific tags for Windows Tiles and Apple Web Apps (including a `browserconfig.xml` file).
         - Overridable blocks for all of these.
 6. Your `/templates` directory should at least contain:
    - `admin`